oxidecomputer/humility/README.md

 `humility sensors` communicates with the `sensor` Hubris task via its `Sensor` Idol interface to get sensor data.
-If there is no `sensor` task or if there are no sensors defined in the in Hurbis application description, this command will not provide any meaningful output.
+If there is no `sensor` task or if there are no sensors defined in the in Hubris application description, this command will not provide any meaningful output.
 To list all available sensors, use `-l` (`--list`); to summarize sensor values, use `-s` (`--summarize`).
 To constrain sensors by type, use the `-t`